-- Thinly slicing the zucchini rather than grating does 3 things -
+Thinly slicing the zucchini rather than grating does 3 things -

-- The zucchini doesn’t turn into mush allowing to sauté rather than just add in raw with the eggs.
+- The zucchini doesn’t turn into mush allowing to sauté rather than just add it in raw with the eggs.

 - By sautéing, you’re creating flavor as the zucchini mixes and browns slightly with the onions.

 - When slicing and biting into the slice of frittata you know what you’re eating.

-- Using grated Parmesan adds a touch of saltiness that enhances the flavor of the other ingredients.
+Using grated Parmesan adds a touch of saltiness that enhances the flavor of the other ingredients.

-The optimal temperature to serve is after it’s allowed to cool for at least 10 minutes or so rather than straight from the oven.
-You won’t taste anything when it’s too hot right out of the oven.
+The optimal temperature to serve this is after it’s allowed to cool for at least 30 minutes or so rather than straight from the oven.
+You won’t taste anything when it’s too hot or right out of the oven.

 “I just made the most incredibly delicious freaking awesome Zucchini Frittata!”